dundalkian/EFL/README.md

-efl - League Tables for English Football League
+mefl - League Tables for English Football League

 ## About
 efl allows users to fetch the (hopefully) up-to-date league tables of the EFL, including the top 4 divisions currently.